rrwbec/humans-in-the-loop/Imitating Human Cognition in AI Systems.md

 There are many unanswered questions with respect to training.
 Some initial thoughts are:

-* The story data type is very complex - much more so that text or pixels.
+* The clip data type is very complex - much more so that text or pixels.
 A hierarchy of processing may be helpful so that aspects such as geometry can be handled first.
-Ultimately it seems that there must be a neural network somewhere that can handle the full story data type (there may be a way around this however).
+Ultimately it seems that there may need to be a neural network somewhere that can handle the full clip data type (there may be a way around this however).
 If this data type changes, e.g. to incorporate a new ingredient, then it may be necessary to fully retrain this part of the system.

 * As previously mentioned, there is a balance to be struck between curating the data type and allowing the network to discover ingredients by itself - we don't necessarily know what all the human-level ingredients are.
 Equally, there may be some things that are not optional, such as time and three spatial dimensions.